Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

+This might be important, for example, for an autonomous vehicle, where one might want to know when it is immediately adjacent to an obstacle, and hence should be wary of a collision.
 In these scenarios the large black dots each represent an obstacle.
 In the first scenario the objects are stationary; in the second, they move in the direction shown by the arrow.

-To begin, note that we can extend a predicate $\free$ over any subtype $N\colon V\to\prop$ as follows: \footnote{Note that $\free(N)$ is (constructively) equivalent to $\forall(v:V)\ldotp \occ(v)\imp\neg N(v)$.}
+To begin, note that we can extend a predicate $\free$ over any subtype $N\colon V\to\prop$ as follows:\footnote{Note that $\free(N)$ is (constructively) equivalent to $\forall(v:V)\ldotp \occ(v)\imp\neg N(v)$.}

 This predicate describes the intervals over which all $v \in N$ are free.
-In particular, we will be interested in $\free(\pred{Nbr}(v))$ for a cell $v$, which tells us when every neighbor of $v$ is free, or equivalently, when none of $v$'s neighbors are occupied.
+In particular, we will be interested in $\free(\pred{Nbr}(v))$ for a cell $v$, which tells us when every neighbor of $v$ is free, or equivalently, when none of $v$'s neighbors is occupied.

-\paragraph{Static objects.} Assume that the objects, represented by the two large black dots, are static (i.e.\ forget the arrows in \eqref{fig.grid_world_new} for now).
-Consider the cell $v$ indicated in \eqref{fig.grid_world_new}.
+\textbf{Static objects.} Assume that the objects, represented by the two large black dots, are static (i.e.\ forget the arrows in \cref{fig.grid_world_new} for now).
+Consider the cell $v$ indicated in \cref{fig.grid_world_new}.
 In the case that the black objects are static, one sees that the predicate $\free(\pred{Nbr}(v))$ is the always-true landscape $\true$, since the configuration of ``free'' cells does not change over time.
-In particular, if we were to draw the temporal landscapes $\free(w)$ for each $w:\pred{Nbr}(v)$, each one would be the always-true landscape, and so their conjunction would be too.
+In particular, if we were to draw the temporal landscapes $\free(w)$ for each $w:\pred{Nbr}(v)$, each one would be the always-true landscape, and so their conjunction.

-\paragraph{Dynamic objects.} Next we consider a situation in which the black dots represent moving objects.
+\textbf{Dynamic objects.} Next we consider a situation in which the black dots represent moving objects.
 In this scenario, the two objects move in the indicated directions (one downwards and the other leftwards) at a rate of one cell per unit time.
-When they reach a cell adjacent to boundary of the domain, they remain there forever after.
+When they reach a cell adjacent to the boundary of the domain, they remain there forever after.